fbertran/Sobol4R/README.md

   a `sobol_result` object that can be summarised or plotted directly, with optional bootstrap quantiles for noisy simulations.

+## Two complementary analysis paths

+Sobol4R exposes two ways to compute global sensitivity indices, depending on your workflow and the level of control you require.

+*	**Use the in-package estimators with built-in Jansen support.**
+The streamlined `sobol_design()` and `sobol_indices()` helpers generate the Saltelli-type matrices, evaluate the model (including replicated runs for stochastic simulators), and return a unified `sobol_result` object.
+Sobol4R implements several estimators internally, including Jansen, Martinez and Saltelli.
+**The default estimator is Jansen**, chosen for its numerical robustness and stable behaviour with non centred or noisy outputs.
+Results can be summarised or plotted directly and may include bootstrap quantiles when analysing stochastic simulators.

+*	**Reuse the estimators from the `sensitivity` package.**
+You can generate designs with Sobol4R (or your own routines) and pass the matrices directly to `sensitivity::sobol()`, `sensitivity::sobol2007()`, `sensitivity::soboljansen()`, `sensitivity::sobolEff()`, or `sensitivity::sobolmartinez()`.
+Sobol4R provides `autoplot()` methods that visualise these objects without altering your existing code.

+### Estimator defaults

+The `sobol4r_design()`, `sobol4r_run()`, and `sobol4r_qoi_indices()` helpers
+mirror the `sensitivity` estimators: `sobol`, `sobol2007`, `soboljansen`, `sobolEff`, and `sobolmartinez`.
+They default to `soboljansen` because it is a numerically robust choice for both deterministic and stochastic simulators.
+A reasonable ordering for general-purpose work is:

+1. `soboljansen` – stable first and total order indices, variance of differences, and broadly used in the literature.
+2. `sobolEff` – efficient and well behaved, but a little more specialised than Jansen.
+3. `sobolmartinez` – robust, though less common in practice.
+4. `sobol` / `sobol2007` – retained for backward compatibility with the
+   original Saltelli-style estimators; they are less suited as defaults unless you explicitly centre outputs and control the setup.

 The README examples below demonstrate the second path, while the earlier "Context and non random case" section illustrates interoperability with `sensitivity`.